mdditt2000/kubernetes-1-19/cis 2.7.1/per-application-failover/README.md

 Demo [YouTube]()

 This user-guide demonstrates ten applications, each application having a unique Public Wide IP's **HOST name** which answers for the deployment in Kubernetes.
 DNS has no layer 7 path awareness and therefore a DNS monitor is required to determine the health of the deployments.
 Each ExternalDNS CRD would specify the DNS monitor on BIG-IP.
 Recommended to work with your F5 Solution Architect to discuss DNS monitor scaling.
-IF the monitor detects the http status failure, the Wide IP is removed from BIG-IP DNS.
+If the monitor detects the http status failure, the Wide IP is removed from BIG-IP DNS.

 ## Prerequisites